 Registry Status Database

-For our emergency care offerings, we maintain an online registry status database of all approved Training Centers, authorized instructors and instructor trainers (both current and past).
-Using this search tool, regulators, employers and prospective customers can verify the status of Training Centers and instructors.Check the registry for Instructor Status
+As part of our strong commitment to quality assurance, HSI is the only nationally recognized emergency care training sponsor that maintains an online registry status database of approved Training Centers and authorized instructors.
+Using this search tool, regulators, employers, prospective customers and students can easily verify the approval and authorization status of Training Centers and instructors.Check the registry

 We encourage individuals who have participated in an ASHI or MEDIC First Aid course to spend a few minutes providing feedback directly to HSI through our online Rate Your Program course evaluation.
-In an effort to reward excellence and to strengthen future training efforts, we share both your praise and criticism with our authorized instructors.Rate your Program
+In an effort to reward excellence and to strengthen future training efforts, we share both your praise and criticism with our Training Centers and instructors.Rate your Program

-Complaints and credential inquiries must be submitted in English and in writing.
-HSI does not act on anonymous or verbal complaints.
-To the extent possible, HSI will keep the complainant’s identity confidential throughout its inquiry.
-For more on our formal complaint process, please see that section in the HSI Training Center Administrative Manual (TCAM) available above.
-To begin the formal complaint process online, click the appropriate training program brand below.Register A Formal Complaint About Your ASHI Instructor
+A complaint is a written allegation that a Training Center, Training Center Director or authorized instructor has committed a dishonest, unethical or unprofessional act, or has violated an applicable law, administrative rule or regulation.
+Anyone may submit a written complaint against an ASHI or MEDIC First Aid Training Center or instructor, including HSI.
+Complaints must be submitted in writing, and we do not act on anonymous or verbal complaints.
+To the extent possible, we will keep the complainant’s identity confidential throughout our inquiry.
+For more on our complaint process, please refer to Terms and Conditions for Complaints and Credential Inquiries in the HSI Training Center Administrative Manual (TCAM).
+To submit a complaint online, click the appropriate training program brand below.SUBMIT A Complaint About AN ASHI TRAINING cENTER OR Instructor

 Let us help.
-Please fill out the form below and a representative from our Regulatory and Compliance department will get back to you as soon as possible.
+Please fill out the form below and a representative from our Compliance and Quality Assurance department will get back to you as soon as possible.